 Free plan for up to 500 contacts.
 Premium plan at $400/month.
 (Feature depth and limits vary by plan.)

 When your buyer lives on LinkedIn, nothing delivers targeted reach like Campaign Manager.
-It’s built for mapping content to buying committees, then letting LinkedIn’s first‑party data do the heavy lifting—so your whitepapers, webinars, and case studies reach the exact titles and seniorities that move deals.
+It's built for mapping content to buying committees, then letting LinkedIn's first‑party data do the heavy lifting, so your whitepapers, webinars, and case studies reach the exact titles and seniorities that move deals.
+For B2B brands evaluating the best content distribution services, LinkedIn Campaign Manager is often the first paid channel worth testing because of the targeting precision no other platform can match.

 LinkedIn Campaign Manager runs paid campaigns across feed and messaging formats with precision B2B targeting.
 Recent updates add AI‑driven optimization recommendations, a Canva creative integration for faster asset production, and an AI Persona Builder that builds audience segments from your ICP and content goals.